glinchflash/Learning-Typescript/README.md

       then put all of these in 1 big box, so you can bring it along easily, but they don't get intertwined.
 So when you want to play with the lego, there is only lego there!
 Don't need marbles or monopoly money in your lego do we!
         <br><br>
 2. Abstraction
-      - Hiding away parts of the code, so you know it's doing something, but you don't know what it is doing and how it works (which isn't necessary either for this)
+      - Hiding away parts of the code, so you know it's doing something, but you don't know what it is doing and how it works (which isn't necessary either for this).
+        Having good structure,typing and good naming conventions, so it's clear which method is doing what, and we have to trust that it also does what it says it will do.
         - Child explanation: When we make coffee, we press the button on the espresso machine, we don't have any clue what it is doing inside , but we do know after a few minutes we will have coffee!
           <br><br>
 3. Inheritance
    - When creating classes(our blueprints) we can also make classes extend from others (making this the child from the original class).
    When doing, so we can pass on the properties of the parent class but also give the child new properties of its own.
-      -.
-Child explanation: Tommy is a blond haired boy with a slightly pointed nose, his mother is blond haired as well, so he got it from her.
+      - Child explanation: Tommy is a blond haired boy with a slightly pointed nose, his mother is blond haired as well, so he got it from her.
 While his father has a pointed nose so there he got his nose from! these traits (properties so to speak) he inherited from his parents, but Tommy knows how to play football while neither of his parents know  this is the trait(property) of himself.
      <br><br>
 4. Polymorphism